mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

 # What's New in EF Core 5

-EF Core 5.0 is currently in development, and here is the list of all the interesting changes introduced so far in each preview.
+EF Core 5.0 is currently in development and here is the list of all the interesting changes introduced so far in each preview.

 ## Preview 1